DevGauravShinde/NewsGuard/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.9+-blue.svg)

-# 🛡️ NewsGuard - Fake News Analyzer
+# 🛡️ NewsGuard - Fake News detection AI

 NewsGuard is an AI-powered tool that analyzes news headlines to detect potential misinformation.
 It uses **BART for summarization** and **SBERT for semantic similarity analysis** to cross-reference the headline with real-time news articles from credible sources.